Soufianerfq/alx-system_engineering-devops/0x02-shell_redirections/README.md

 11: Write a script that counts the number of directories and sub-directories in the current director: find . -type d -not -name '.' | wc -1
 12: script that displays the 10 newest files in the current directory:  ls -t1 | head
 13: script that takes a list of words as input and prints only words that appear exactly once. sort | uniq -u 14:Display lines containing the pattern “root” from the file /etc/passwd: grep -i "root" /etc/passwd
+15: Display the number of lines that contain the pattern “bin” in the file /etc/passwd: grep -i "bin" /etc/passwd | wc -l